Superconductivity in kagome metal YRu3Si2 with strong electron correlations: Acknowledgements

 \section{Acknowledgements}

-This work was supported by National Key R\&D Program of China (Grant No. 2018YFE0202600), Beijing Natural Science Foundation (Grant No. Z200005), National Natural Science Foundation of China (Grant No. 11822412 and 11774423), the Fundamental Research Funds for the Central Universities and Research Funds of Renmin University of China (RUC) (Grant No. 18XNLG14, 19XNLG13, 19XNLG17 and 20XNH062), Outstanding Innovative Talents Cultivation Funded Programs 2020 of Renmin Univertity of China, and Beijing National Laboratory for Condensed Matter Physics.
+This work was supported by National Key R\&D Program of China (Grant No. 2018YFE0202600), Beijing Natural Science Foundation (Grant No. Z200005), the Fundamental Research Funds for the Central Universities and Research Funds of Renmin University of China (RUC) (Grant No. 18XNLG14, 19XNLG13 and 19XNLG17), and Beijing National Laboratory for Condensed Matter Physics.